people living under a double-rainbow

 Louis lives under the double-rainbow and is an executive operations consultant.
 He founded the consulting firm Kiraly Molnár Jansen and is an author, artist, former elected official and professor emeritus.

-Tony lives under the double-rainbow and advocates for the rights of LGBTI individuals in Africa and the Netherlands.
-He is an expert in technology, with a focus on video editing and graphic design.
+Tony lives under the double-rainbow and advocates for the rights of LGBTQI+ individuals in Africa and the Netherlands.
+He is proficient with many desktop and web applications, and other technologies.

 Autism is a short way of saying “Autism Spectrum Disorder,” which is another way that the brain developments.
 Its expressed in many areas including social communication skills, fine and gross motor skills, and sometimes intellectually as well as unusual responses to sensory input (unusual sensitivity to light, sound, etc.).

 According to the latest update to the DSM V in 2013, autism is a “spectrum disorder” although it is best described as a neurodiversity.
 Until May, 2013, there were five different autism spectrum diagnoses.
 At one end of the spectrum was Asperger Syndrome, sometimes called The Little Professor syndrome.
 At at the other end of the spectrum was autistic disorder, known for profound developmental delays and challenges.

 Today, with the publication of the DSM-5 (Diagnostic Manual Version 5) there is only one diagnostic category for people with autism: autism spectrum disorder.

 Anyone with neurological expressions consistent with autism will receive an ASD diagnosis — along with a functional level (1, 2, or 3) and, if appropriate, specifiers.
 Some common specifiers include cognitive disabilities, seizure disorders, and so forth.

 Autism awareness or autism acceptance?